Database Concepts#

 Rule 2:

-Make sure any custom Metadata keys do not match existing schema keys.
-If change the meaning or data type stored with that key, you can create any range of downstream problems and could abort the final save of your results.
+Make sure any custom Metadata keys do not match existing MsPASS schema keys.
+If you change the meaning or data type stored with that key, you can create any range of downstream problems and could abort the final save of your results.

-site and channel
+site and channel#

 The site collection is intended as a largely static table that can be used to normalize a wf collection.
 The name is (intentionally) identical to the CSS3.0 site table.
 It’s role is similar, but not identical to the CSS3.0 table.
 Similarly, channel plays the same role as the sitechan table in CSS3.0.
 They are similar in the sense that site is used to find the spatial location of a recording instrument.
-In the same way channel acts like sitechan in that it is used to define the orientation of a particular single channel of seismic data.
+In the same way channel acts like sitechan in that it is used to define the orientation of a particular single channel of seismic data and response data.
 Both collections, however, mix in concepts CSS3.0 stores in a collection of static tables used for maintaining station metadata.
 Antelope users will know these as the collection of tables generated when sd2db is run on a SEED file from an FDSN data center.
 We expand on this below, but the following are useful summaries for Antelope and obspy users:

 • Antelope user’s should think of the channel collection as nearly identical to the CSS3.0 sitechan table with response data handled through obspy.